The Man Who Never Was: Historical accuracy

 Operation Mincemeat involved the acquisition and dressing up of a human cadaver as a "Major William Martin, R.M." and using the submarine to put it into the sea near Huelva, Spain.
 Attached to the dead body was a briefcase containing fake letters falsely stating that the Allied attack would be against Sardinia and Greece rather than Sicily, the actual point of invasion.
 When the body was found, the Spanish Intelligence Service passed copies of the papers to the German Intelligence Service which passed them on to their High Command.
 The ruse was so successful that the Germans still believed that Sardinia and Greece were the intended objectives weeks after the landings in Sicily had begun.

 The exact identity of the "man who never was" has been the centre of controversy since the end of the war.
 On the one hand, certain accounts claim the true identity of "Major William Martin" was a homeless, alcoholic rat-catcher from Aberbargoed, Wales, Glyndwr Michael, who had died by self-administering a small dose of rat poison.

-However, in 2002, authors John and Noreen Steele published the non-fictional account of The Secrets of HMS Dasher, about an ill-fated escort carrier that exploded and sank in the Firth of Clyde around the time Operation Mincemeat had commenced.
+However, in 2002, authors John and Noreen Steele published the non-fictional book The Secrets of HMS Dasher.
+HMS Dasher was an ill-fated escort carrier that exploded and sank in the Firth of Clyde around the time Operation Mincemeat had commenced.
 The Steeles argued that "Major Martin's" body was actually that of seaman John Melville, one of the Dasher's casualties.
 Further, it has been reported that the accuracy of this claim was verified by the Royal Navy in late October 2004, and a memorial service was held for Melville, in which he was celebrated as one whose "memory lives on in the film The Man Who Never Was ... we are gathered here today to remember John Melville as a man who most certainly was."
 There is some circumstantial evidence that also supports the identity of the body used as being Melville's, attested to as recently as 2022.

 Alternatively, in 2010 professor Denis Smyth, a researcher at the University of Toronto, counter-argued that Glyndwr Michael was indeed the real "Major Martin".
 To support his claims, Smyth published the contents of a secret memo and an official report, both authored by Ewen Montagu, confirming the Glyndwr Michael story.

-Regardless of the identity of Major Martin, Nigel Balchin's script stayed as close to the truth as was convenient, yet the film does fall back on some dramatization.
+Regardless of the identity of Major Martin, Nigel Balchin's script stayed as close to the truth as was convenient, yet the film does fall back on some dramatisation.
 For example, the episode of the Irish spy, O'Reilly, is a complete fabrication.
 The British Security Service controlled the German spy network in the UK with its Double-Cross System, though this fact was still secret at the time the film was made.
 Ewen Montagu declared that he was happy with the fictitious incidents which, although they did not happen, might have happened.